overture-stack/website/markdown/documentation/score/installation/configuration/profiles.md

 title: Spring Profiles
 ---

-[Spring Profiles](https://docs.spring.io/spring-boot/docs/1.2.0.M1/reference/html/boot-features-profiles.html)are used to configure the Score Server for running in various environments.
+[Spring Profiles](https://docs.spring.io/spring-boot/docs/1.2.0.M1/reference/html/boot-features-profiles.html) are used to configure the Score Server for running in various environments.
 With Spring profiles, you can customize settings based on your specific deployment scenario.
 For instance, you can enforce strict security measures in production while relaxing them in test deployments.

-For Scores configuration, you will need to specify the active profiles within your enviroment variables file (`.env.score`).
+For Scores configuration, you will need to specify the active profiles within your environment variables file (`.env.score`).
 Descriptions of the profiles available to Score are provided here.
 Depending on the type of configuration, some profiles are required to run and some are optional.

 The profiles described on this page are summarized in the table below: